Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 4.2 Simple futon-style setup
+Setup 4.2 Simple futon-style assembly

-Seat Comfort 3.3 Fine for short sits; less forgiving for long lounging
+Seat comfort 3.3 Fine for short sits, less forgiving for long lounging

-Ease of Movement / Repositioning 4.0 Angle changes are fast and intuitive
+Repositioning 4.0 Angle changes are fast and intuitive

 Compare Performance Scores of These Sofas

-Sofa Overall Score Seat Comfort Back Support Seat Depth Fit Cooling / Breathability Durability Ease of Movement / Repositioning
+Sofa Overall Score Seat Comfort Back Support Depth Fit Cooling Durability Repositioning

 DWVO Queen Size Sofa Bed (5-in-1) 4.2 4.5 4.0 4.6 3.8 4.2 4.1